rust-lang/rfcs/active/0000-explicit-safe-interfaces.md

 # Motivation

-The goal is to force the programmer to declare (and think about) their intent when they write unsafe code, and have it correctly documented for future maintainers.
-With these changes implemented, the use of unsafe blocks in safe functions becomes a compiler error by default.
+The goal is to force the programmer to explicitly declare (and think about) their intent when they write unsafe code, and have it correctly documented for future maintainers.
+Currently, when you put an unsafe block in a safe function the rule is "assume the function is still safe" by default.
+Under the proposed new rules, it becomes "error by default; have the programmer choose explicitly between safe and unsafe".

 The programmer will need to make a conscious decision about how the unsafe code should be treated, since they can no longer just place an unsafe block down and forget about it.
-If the function is not safe to execute for all inputs, then the programmer can mark the function as `unsafe`.
+If the function is not safe to execute for all inputs, then the programmer should mark the function as `unsafe`.
 If the programmer believes the function exposes a safe interface, then they can proclaim a `#[safe_interface]`.
 If they make neither of these choices, the program won't compile.
+The compiler makes no assumptions about safety without written permission.

-The labelling scheme aims to push the `#[safe_interface]` as an override, rather than a normal language feature.
+`#[safe_interface]` is treated as a safety override, rather than a normal language feature.
 It will be the point where safe code and unsafe code are stitched together, and the point where the safety leaks occur.
+Another name like `#[override(safe)]` could be used to emphasise this point, but we'll stick with `#[safe_interface]` for the rest of this RFC.

 # Detailed design